LLXAlone/AppDevProject/README.md

 # AppDev CRUD and User Authentication

-This repository contains the activity.
+This repository shows a basic website for recording Honkai Star Rail players that have the new character, Sparkle.